Paris Hilton: Early life

-Growing up in Los Angeles, Hilton attended the Buckley School and St. Paul the Apostle School, finishing elementary school in 1995.
+Growing up in Los Angeles, Hilton attended the Buckley School and St. Paul the Apostle School, finishing eighth grade in 1995.
 Her first year of high school (1995–96) was spent at the Marywood-Palm Valley school in Rancho Mirage, California.
 In 1996, Hilton and her family left California for New York City, and she joined the Dwight School.
 At 15, she attended classes at Professional Children's School.
-She skated and played ice hockey while in high school.
+She skated and played ice hockey at Canterbury, a Connecticut prep school.

 In New York City, Hilton had a rebellious youth, regularly skipping classes and sneaking out to parties.
 On this period, Kathy remarked: "Let's put it this way—it got very out of control and I was scared for her.
 And my husband was very scared for her.
 And, you know, those nightclubs go on all night."
 Her parents eventually sent her, then 16, to a series of boarding schools for emotionally troubled teens, including Provo Canyon School, where Hilton says that she was mentally, physically, and sexually abused by the staff.
 In her documentary This Is Paris, Hilton and other former students from Provo Canyon School recall the abuses they faced, including solitary confinement, forced medication, restraint, battery, and strangulation.
 She attended Provo for 11 months and was released in early 1999, around the time she turned 18.
 She then attended the Dwight School before dropping out a few months later.
 "She knew no one at [Dwight]", said her mother in an interview, while a classmate described her as "sort of more sophisticated.
 She was different from everybody else".
 She later earned a GED certification.